ORIENTAL BITTERSWEET

 Identification Guide

-Here are some key features that may help to positively identify Oriental Bittersweet:
+Here are some key features that may help to positively identify Asiatic bittersweet:

 - Leaves are alternately arranged, roundish, with finely toothed edges